-Care should be taken that nothing obstructs a heater’s air intake and that vents and flues are intact and unblocked to avoid the potential of carbon monoxide (CO) poisoning.
-Oklahoma Natural Gas recommends customers have a qualified contractor inspect heating and cooling equipment annually and also install and maintain carbon monoxide detectors according to manufacturer’s instructions.
+Care should be taken that nothing obstructs a heater’s air intake and that vents and flues are intact and unblocked to avoid the potential for carbon monoxide (CO) poisoning.
+Oklahoma Natural Gas recommends customers have a qualified contractor inspect heating and cooling equipment annually and also install and maintain carbon monoxide detectors according to the manufacturer’s instructions.
 If you suspect the presence of carbon monoxide, leave the area immediately and call 911.
 Read these helpful tips for avoiding CO in your home.

 Save Energy and Money

-In spite of the cold, customers can reduce the impact of the weather on their bills with some conservation steps:
+Despite the cold, customers can reduce the impact of the weather on their bills with some conservation steps: